Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 > [!primary]
 >
-> This action is also available in TCP.
-In this case, the parameter status is not available, and the request is terminated.
+> This action is also available in **TCP**.
+In this case, the parameter `status` is not available, and the request is terminated.
 TCP requests that are terminated like this are not compatible with high percentages of requests.
 >

 Only the HTTP error codes listed in the API can be specified.
-The most common ones are 400 ("Bad request") errors, and 403 ("Forbidden") errors.
-A 200 code can be used to block a request type while simulating a success, and a 503 code can be used to simulate a server outage.
+The most common ones are **400** ("Bad request") and **403** ("Forbidden") errors.
+A **200** code can be used to block a request type while simulating a success, and a **503** code can be used to simulate a server outage.

 |Status code|Description|
 |---|---|